 Amundsen brought the tent as an emergency spare, in case his party had to split up.
 Since that possibility no longer existed, Amundsen decided to erect it at Polheim...when they did so, they found two congratulatory notes sewn into the tent--"Bon Voyage" and "Welcome to 90 Degrees," from Rønne and Andreas Beck (the expedition ice pilot).
 The tent was topped with a Norwegian flag as well as a red and white Fram pennant...

 Roald Amundsen, like most NGO explorers, had to raise lots of money to finance his travels; he toured the world giving lectures and showing hand-colored glass slides.
 Amundsen almost didn't have any pictures from this trip--his camera was damaged and the film didn't turn out.
 Fortunately, Olav Bjaaland brought his personal camera along.
-Later, however, the colored slides were thought to be lost, but a box of these was found in the attic of his nephew's widow in Oslo in 1986.
-I highly recommend the book if you can find it. (thanks also to Rob Robbins and Sandra Ackley for the book!)
+Later, however, the colored slides were thought to be lost, but a box of these was found in the attic of his nephew's widow in Oslo in 1986, and they formed the basis for this book.
+I highly recommend this book if you can find it...and thanks to Rob Robbins and Sandra Ackley for the copy they gave to me!